rage/ethics-of-ai-copy/data/chapter-3/3-who-should-be-blamed.md

 agent who is capable of acting with reference to right and wrong."
 Importantly, only moral agents are morally responsible for their actions.

-## Actions and omissions
+**Actions and omissions**

-Philosophically, a moral agent is primarily responsible for her/his own actions (“acts”).
-Sometimes agents are also responsible for “omissions”.
-They are actions which are not done by agents.
+Philosophically, a moral agent is primarily responsible for their own actions (“acts”).
+Sometimes agents are also responsible for not-doings, “omissions”.
 So, if I kill someone, I am responsible for that act.
-If I just let someone to die, I am responsible for not- helping (omission), but not for actively killing.
+If I just let someone die, I am responsible for not-helping (omission), even if I would not actively kill.

 Omissions and actions are not morally equal.
-It is morally less bad to omit a thing than to perform an act.
-It is worse to actively kill someone than to let them die.
-Moreover, we cannot be responsible for all of the things we do, or not do.
-We are responsible for only of those things, which we´ve deliberately and knowingly chosen to do, or not to do.
+It is morally less bad to omit a thing than to perform an act: It is worse to actively kill someone than to let them die.
+But this doesn’t make omissions morally right.
+However, we cannot be responsible for all of the things we do not do.
+Instead, we are responsible for only those things which we’ve deliberately and knowingly chosen to do or omit.

+**Autonomy**
-Moral responsibility is taken to require i) the moral autonomy and ii) ability to evaluate the consequences of actions.
-“Moral autonomy” means the agent´s capacity to impose the moral code on oneself in a self-governed way.
+According to philosophers, moral responsibility requires 1) moral autonomy and 2) the ability to evaluate the consequences of actions.
+“Moral autonomy” means the agent’s capacity to impose the moral code on oneself in a self-governed way.
 Further, autonomy requires:

 1. the capacity to rule oneself without manipulation by others and the ability to act, without external or internal contsraints (see Dworkin 1989).

-2. the authenticity of the desires (values, emotions, etc) that move one to act.
-Link to literature.
+2. the authenticity of the desires (values, emotions, etc) that move one to act. **LINK TO LITERATURE**.

 3. sufficient cognitive skills.
 An agent must be able to evaluate, to predict and to compare consequencies of her actions and, also, to estimate motives that drive action by using